-IMPORTANT: NEW INFORMATION REGARDING DRC’S ONSITE AND VIRTUAL HOURS OF OPERATION FOR FALL 2021 EFFECTIVE AUGUST 16, 2021
+IMPORTANT: NEW INFORMATION REGARDING DRC’S ONSITE AND VIRTUAL HOURS OF OPERATION

 We are happy to assist you!
 There are a number of ways to connect with a DRC staff member and get answers to quick questions or to schedule an appointment with a DRC Counselor or other specialist.
 In order to maintain the health and safety of all students, faculty, and staff, connect and engage with the DRC remotely.

 Connect with a Live Staff Member during our Office Hours!